ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Missing Data Imputation*

+This task view focuses on packages relevant to clinical trials.
+For a more comprehensive list of packages on this topic, please refer to the `r view("MissingData")` task view.

 -   `r pkg("mice")` implements multiple imputation by chained equations using Fully Conditional Specification (FCS) implemented by the MICE algorithm as described in Van Buuren and Groothuis-Oudshoorn (2011) <[doi:10.18637/jss.v045.i03](https://doi.org/10.18637/jss.v045.i03)>